Why Redshift is Our Favorite Rendering Engine

 Many people rely on third-party plugins, and of course, all those elements need to be rendered.
 Redshift does a great job keeping up with the most popular and useful plugins.
 We’re talking about plugins like X-Particles and Turbulence FD.

 Our team uses a lot of these plugins every day.
 So, it’s super important that we’re using software the integrates well with these other tools.

 Recently, we rendered 3D clouds for a project with Insitu using a third-party program.
 When we brought them into Cinema 4D, Redshift had no problem rendering them.

 It has an incredibly responsive real-time update viewer

 While Redshift’s out-of-the-box functionality sets you up for photorealistic success, its RenderView Interactive Preview Region also makes it easier to tweak settings as you go.
 In fact, artists can make adjustments more or less in real time.

 Because Redshift is such an incredibly fast rendering engine, you don’t have long periods of downtime waiting for new scenes to render.

 “It’s exponentially faster.
 I can have a live preview of my scene open, change lights and move stuff around, and adjust anything on the fly.
 And I can get a real-time representation of what that’s going to look like,” says Senior Animator Ben Lodge.

 With the work we do at FUSE, there’s an obvious benefit to fast, real-time rendering.
-In fact, over the past five years or so, it’s become standard to render in GPU for that reason.
+Actually, over the past five years or so it’s become standard to render in GPU for that reason.

 While working with clients, real-time rendering lets us quickly adjust our work based on client feedback or product changes.
 We don’t have to wait hours or days to present a new image (with updated color or lighting).
 Instead, we can make the necessary updates, quickly render with Redshift, and send back.